galaxyyao/Ukagaka/README.md

 Third-party resources used in this project:

-1. Kikka (Shell)
+1. Kikka (Shell):

-I cannot find under what license image resources of Kikka are.
-If it violate any privacy, please kindly let me know.
+This image resource is only for my personal test use.
+If you want to republish it with image resource with your own material

-2. Redmine.Net.Api
+2. Redmine.Net.Api:

 Redmine API is under Apache 2 open-source license. license file has been added to project folder

-3. Drag & drop control
+3. Drag & drop control:

 Drag & drop control comes from http://www.codeproject.com/Articles/20483/Drag-and-Drop-Windows-Form-Controls-Design-UI-at-R, which is under The Code Project Open License (CPOL).

 Windows environment and .NET Framework 4.0 is required for running.